11 Passive Income Ideas to Increase Your Cash Flow

 Responsible for property upkeep

 You can sell your original designs on shirts, hats, mugs, posters, and other products without dealing with inventory and fulfilment by opening a print-on-demand shop.
-All you need to do is select your provider—companies like Printify, Contrado, or Inkthreadable—upload your file, choose the products you want to sell, and advertise them on your online store.
+All you need to do is select your provider—companies like Printrove, Qikink, or Venderboat—upload your file, choose the products you want to sell, and advertise them on your online store.

 Pros